redpanda-data/connect/README.md

 ![Benthos](icon.png "Benthos")

-Benthos is a low latency persistent buffer service for bridging messages, able to protect against back pressure.
-A range of messaging protocols are supported, allowing you to easily drop benthos in between many existing services.
+Benthos is a messaging bridge service that supports a wide and growing list of input and output protocols.

 A range of internal buffer strategies are available, allowing you to select a balance between latency, protection against back pressure and file based